jeffreykegler/hoonlint/misc/whitespace.md

 conventions follow a "joined" pattern.
 If the pattern-decisive gap is vertical, the conventions follow a "split" pattern.
-The specific conventions will be described below, for each syntax.
+The specific conventions will be specified below, with each syntax.

 ## Pseudo-joins

-In some cases,
-it is sometimes convenient to have a vertical pattern-decisive gap, but to otherwise follow the "joined" syntax pattern.
+It is sometimes convenient to have a vertical pattern-decisive gap, but to otherwise follow the "joined" syntax pattern.